poovandrang/POS-Thermal-Printer-Flutter-Using-Wireless-Connection/README.md

 ## Purpose:
 The application helps users interact with printers from their mobile devices.
-## Key Features: Image Selection:
+## Key Features:
+### Image Selection:
 Users can choose an image from their device's gallery.
+### Text Input:
+Users can enter text they want to print.
+### Printing Functionality:
-Text Input: Users can enter text they want to print.
-Printing Functionality: Once users provide an IP address, text, and an image, they can send this data to a printer for printing.
-Printer Discovery: The app can scan the local network to discover available printers.
+Once users provide an IP address, text, and an image, they can send this data to a printer for printing.
 ## User Interface Elements:
 ### Text Fields: Where users enter the printer's IP address and the text they want to print.
 ### Image Display: Shows the selected image for preview before printing.